Couple Found Dead In Rochelle Park Home

-The bodies of a couple were found late Saturday morning in their Rochelle Park home, where they lived with their young children, responders said.
+The bodies of a couple were found just before noon Saturday in their Rochelle Park home, where they lived with their young children, responders said.

-The Bergen County Prosecutor's Major Crimes Unit responded with borough police and EMS, among others, to the home on a small block off Passaic Street near the township recreation complex.
+The Bergen County Prosecutor's Major Crimes Unit responded with borough police and EMS, among others, to the home on a small block off Passaic Street near the township municipal complex.

 A friend found the bodies of the divorced couple and called police, responders said.
 There were no immediate signs of foul play, they said.